-Tripod Rock Professional Review and Guide
+Tripod Rock Professional Guide

 "This extraordinary jaunt takes you through Pyramid Mountain Natural Historical Area’s natural sculpture garden.
 We pass amazing erratics: Bear Rock, possibly New Jersey’s largest, and Tripod Rock, a balanced pedestal rock claimed by some to have links to the solstice and prehistoric sun worship.
 Along with views of the Newark Basin and the New York City skyline, there are side trips to the Morgan Place foundations, Cole Farm Mine, and Lucy’s Overlook.